-We’re at 500+ ventures that we've supported since our inception.
-It's a startup lifecycle, so there will be those that continue making it and those that decide to pursue other options.
+We're at 500+ ventures that we've supported since our inception.
+It's a startup lifecycle, so there will be those that launch and continue making it and decide to pursue other options.

-Either way, we keep in constant touch with those that are still active and find any other ways that we can support them or invite them to our events.
+Either way, we keep in constant touch with those still active and find other ways to support them or invite them to our events.
 We do a lot of community building.
-In addition, we keep track of all of our alumni companies and try to be a part of their family or have them be a part of our family, even beyond their engagement with us.
+In addition, we keep track of our alumni, launch other companies, and try to be a part of their families or have them be a part of our family, even beyond their engagement with us.

 Are alumni a part of your referral program?

-Every time we’ve started a recruitment cycle, we tap into our alumni.
+We tap into our alumni every time we've started a recruitment cycle.
 We explicitly ask them to reshare the opportunity and create those one-to-one connections within their networks.

-We try to make the task as easy as possible in terms of our alumni, because we know they're very busy, so we have a templated approach by offering them marketing collateral pieces they can send to make it really easy.
+We try to make the task as easy as possible in terms of our alumni because we know they're very busy, so we have a templated approach by offering them marketing collateral pieces they can send to make it easy.

-We keep the relationship going with our alumni, so that ask for referrals doesn't become as hard because we still try to keep building value for them beyond their engagement with us.
-That's the secret sauce, which… is not really a secret sauce at all.
+We keep the relationship going with our alumni so that asking for referrals doesn't become as hard because we still try to keep building value for them beyond their engagement with us.
+That's the secret sauce, which… is not a secret sauce at all.

 Where is YSpace headed in the future?
 Moreover, where is learning headed in the future?

-There are some really amazing accelerator and incubator programs.
-Every program will have different values, and we’re focused on creating the most seamless founder engagement in the way that they go through our programming.
-It’s a service business, at the end of the day.
+There are some amazing accelerator programs and incubators.
+Every program will have different values, and we're focused on creating the most seamless founder engagement in how they go through our programming.
+It's a service business.
 In terms of keeping that going, we want to grow the brand.

-I think there's an opportunity right now to scale the way we do our programming to be able to work with some of the international partners that we've worked with and create even more opportunities.
-We just recently opened a hub in Georgina and East Gwillimbury to serve some of these northern regions or more remote regions that have been underserved in terms of entrepreneurship, so our goal is to just keep doing what we're doing, but amplifying that in the next couple years.
+I think there's an opportunity right now to scale how we do our programming to work with some of the international partners we've worked with and create even more opportunities.
+We just recently opened a hub in Georgina and East Gwillimbury to serve some of these northern regions or more remote regions that have been underserved in terms of entrepreneurship, so our goal is to just keep doing what we're doing but amplifying that in the next couple of years.

-The reason I personally do what I do at YSpace is to eventually democratize entrepreneurship.
-I believe that entrepreneurship has that power to unlock generational wealth, unlock access to networks, and unlock a lot of privileges that people haven't had access to from all different sorts of communities.
-I believe that, the more we democratize access to entrepreneurship, the more we can buy back privileges for a lot of communities that haven't traditionally had access.
+I personally do what I do at YSpace to eventually democratize entrepreneurship.
+I believe that entrepreneurship has the power to unlock generational wealth, access to networks, and unlock a lot of privileges that people haven't had access to from all sorts of communities.
+I believe that the more we democratize access to entrepreneurship, the more we can buy back privileges for many communities that haven't traditionally had access.

 I had this conversation with one of our founders about how education is and how education could be.
 I think the way that we learn has changed.
-The future of education looks very different in 10 to 15 years than the way that we've traditionally always engaged with it, and that’s probably another reason I love using Disco.
+The future of education looks very different in 10 to 15 years than how we've traditionally always engaged with it, and that's probably another reason I love using Disco.